Auroratide/auroratide.com/src/content/posts/can-ai-invent-a-puzzle/content.md

 	<figcaption>Stars locations were given, and the goal was to figure out what values the stars had.</figcaption>
 </figure>

-But, because one of the improvement ideas was "players should deduce star locations", that led it to the puzzle I'm showing here, a puzzle which while imperfect is at least interesting.
+But, because one of the improvement ideas was "players should deduce star locations", that led it to the puzzle I'm showing here, a puzzle that is interesting even if imperfect.

 The lesson here is this: